+FIN 207 Cr.3

 Commercial Property/Liability Insurance and Risk Management

 Risk management and insurance for the corporate entity.
 Topics include coverages for direct and indirect property, general liability, workers’ compensation, fidelity, crime, and boiler and machinery, property valuation, insurance surveys, and lease analysis.
 Prerequisite: FIN 355, FIN 360; admission to business.
-Offered Occasionally.
+Offered Spring.

 FIN 370 Cr.3